Cherreads

 Sasha blinked.
 She hadn't expected this.
 An official duel for some obscure, overwritten tome on medicinal nonsense?

-"If I lose," Daniel said, "I'll help you in your Script.
+"I'll help you with your Script.
 The whole damn trial.
 Your family gets their Storywalker.
 You get your freedom."

 'That's impossible.
 No one can assist in a Foundational Script—it's a solo trial by design.
 Team-ups aren't even allowed until after the second story.
-The first two are entirely randomized, one may encounter other Storywalkers in their trial, but the chances of the person knowing them—are remarkably slim.
-However, if my gamble's right… someone who wants nothing to do with Warcraft Online wouldn't know that.'
+The first two are entirely randomised; one may encounter other Storywalkers in their trial, but the chances of the person knowing them are remarkably slim,' Mavena thought, assessing the interaction.

 Sasha stayed silent.

 Then, she gave a slow, incredulous laugh.
 "And they say 'that' freak is the insane one.
-No, you all are a bunch of lunatics.
+No, you all are a bunch of lunatics."

-"…But you're also right,"
+"…But you're also right."

 She stepped forward, her chakrams now glowing faintly in the light.